Midlands Refurbishment Centre

 Opening times: Monday to Friday 8.30am - 4.30pm

-We're a busy Refurbishment Centre operating out of two adjacent units and with our own van.
+We're a new refurbishment centre that was opened in 2022, moved from our previous Coventry centre.
 We collect from across the Midlands, the North of England and Wales.
 We're never short of tools to sort and refurbish!
 We're a great team of volunteers who work well together and support each other.
 We have a laugh while we're working.

 We specialise in refurbishing sewing machines, assembling carpentry kits and sorting haberdashery, but we can put our hands to most things.
-We have a break area and provide tea, coffee, biscuits and sometime people bring in cakes.
-We like people who bring in cakes!
-Anyone can use any mug or glass and you can keep drinks cold in the fridge.
+We have a volunteer canteen and a separate volunteer lounge.
+We provide tea, coffee, biscuits and sometime people bring in cakes.
+We especially like people who bring in cakes!
+Anyone can use any mug or glass, and you can keep drinks cold in the fridge.
 Everyone shares in washing up.
-We've plenty of parking outside the units.
+We've got plenty of parking outside the centre.

 If you want to find out what we do and what you could do to help, please give us a ring or just pop in.
 It would be great to see you.